How to access national parks and hiking trails in Estonia by public transport

 The return journey starts at 15:20 from Riisa, arriving at 15:30 in Jõesuu.
 Whilst the bus makes it loop to Aesoo again, you have just enough time to eat a portion of fries or a burger in the village café.
 Called Jõesuu KülaKohvik, literally: village café.
 Estonians don’t beat around the bush – a cheese or flower shop is usually called Cheese Shop or Flowers here.
 Get lost with your creative names.
 The bus to Pärnu leaves from Jõesuu at 16:21.

-A one-way ride costs €1.
-(2023 edit: it’s now €1,5 by transport card, €2 if you pay in the bus.)
+A one-way ride costs €1,5 with transport card, €2 if you pay in the bus (July 2024).

 Camping in Soomaa

 Meiekosa campsite, located roughly 4 kilometres from Riisa bog, has a forest hut for three and enough space for five tents.
 Alternatively, Villa River Rose offers decently priced rooms with breakfast in Jõesuu.
+We’ve stayed here before and it’s delightful, especially the food.
+Upon request, the owner also cooks dinner.

 Estonia’s Southwest coast